MachineLearningMike/Mozaic_Architecture/Architecture/Architecture.md

 #### 3.1 Definition**
 <br>
 Omnichain staking requires that:
-- Assets can be deposited in any listed token format on any listed chain, *at users' request*.
+- Assets can be deposited in any listed token format on any listed chain, at users' request.
 - Deposited assets can be swapped/transferred, and staked in any staking pool on any listed chain, *guided by the system's optimization plan.*
-- Staked assets and rewards can be withdrawn in any listed token format on any listed chian, *at users' request.*
+- Staked assets and rewards can be withdrawn in any listed token format on any listed chian, at users' request.
 - Rewards collected can be swapped/transferred, and staked in any staking pool on any listed chain, *guided by the system's optimization plan.*
 <br><br>